Upgrade to remove ads

 🗑

-Talcott Parsons’ claim that the nuclear family was necessary to modern industrial society because it fulfilled society’s need for productive workers (men) and child rearers (women) is an example of a ________ approach to sociology. show
+Talcott Parsons’ claim that the nuclear family was necessary to modern industrial society because it fulfilled society’s need for productive workers (men) and child rearers (women) is an example of a ________ approach to sociology. functionalist

 🗑

-The nuclear family consists of ________ show
+The nuclear family consists of ________ a father and mother and their biological children.

 🗑

-show Families produced the food, clothing, and other goods they needed to survive.
+Which of the following are characteristics of the preindustrial family?
+Families produced the food, clothing, and other goods they needed to survive.

 🗑